the-mason-jar/the-mason-jar/infusions/vodka/esmerelda.md

 Esmerelda
 ===========

-A hot & spicy pepper vodka infusion for those who enjoy a hot and firy bloody.
+A hot & spicy pepper vodka infusion for those who enjoy a hot and fiery bloody.

 Ingredients